Numerical optimization for the compatibility constant of the lasso: Numerical optimization for compatibility constant

 \subsection{Mixed-Integer Quadratic Programming}

 The problem \eqref{eq:problem4} can be easily solved when the number of elements in active set, $s$, is sufficiently small.
-However, since the number of sign patterns to be \eqref{eq:problem4} is $2^{s-1}$ and grows exponentially, the computation of \eqref{eq:problem4} becomes infeasible when $s$ is large.
+However, since the number of sign patterns in \eqref{eq:problem4} is $2^{s-1}$ and grows exponentially, the computation of \eqref{eq:problem4} becomes infeasible when $s$ is large.

 To avoid enumerating all $2^{s-1}$ sign patterns explicitly, we formulate the problem as a mixed-integer quadratic program (MIQP, \citealp{BertsimasTsitsiklis1997,BertsimasWeismantel2005}).
 For each $j\in S$, we introduce nonnegative variables $v_j^+, v_j^- \ge 0$ and a binary variable $b_j\in\{0,1\}$ to express $v_j$ as follows: